İzmir: Iron Age

 Homer, referred to as Melesigenes meaning "Child of the Meles Brook", is said to have been born in Smyrna in the 7th or 8th century BC.
 Combined with written evidence, it is generally admitted that Smyrna and Chios put forth the strongest arguments in claiming Homer and the main belief is that he was born in Ionia.
-A River Meles, still bearing the same name, is located within the city limits, although associations with the Homeric river is subject to controversy.
+The River Meles, still bearing the same name, is located within the city limits, although associations with the Homeric river is subject to controversy.

 From the 7th century onwards, Smyrna achieved the identity of a city-state.
 About a thousand people lived inside the city walls, with others living in nearby villages, where fields, olive trees, vineyards, and the workshops of potters and stonecutters were located.
 People generally made their living from agriculture and fishing.
 The most important sanctuary of Old Smyrna was the Temple of Athena, which dates back to 640–580 BC and is partially restored today.
 Smyrna, by this point, was no longer a small town, but an urban center taking part in the Mediterranean trade.
-The city eventually became one of the twelve Ionian cities and was well on its way to becoming a foremost cultural and commercial center in the Mediterranean basin of that period, reaching its peak between 650–545 BC.
+The city eventually became one of the twelve Ionian cities and was well on its way to becoming a foremost cultural and commercial center in the Mediterranean basin of that period, reaching its peak between 650 and 545 BC.

-Lydian rule

 The city's port position near their capital drew the Lydians to Smyrna.
 The army of Lydia's Mermnad dynasty conquered the city sometime around 610–600 BC and is reported to have burned and destroyed parts of the city, although recent analyses on the remains in Bayraklı demonstrate that the temple had been in continuous use or was very quickly repaired under the Lydian rule.

-Persian rule
+Classical Age

 Soon afterwards, an invasion from outside Anatolia by the Persian Empire effectively ended Old Smyrna's history as an urban center of note.
 The Persian emperor Cyrus the Great attacked the coastal cities of the Aegean after conquering the capital of Lydia.
 As a result, Old Smyrna was destroyed in 545 BC.

-Alexander the Great

 Alexander the Great re-founded the city at a new location beyond the Meles River around 340 BC.
 Alexander had defeated the Persians in several battles and finally the Emperor Darius III himself at Issus in 333 BC.
 Old Smyrna on a small hill by the sea was large enough only for a few thousand people.
 Therefore, the slopes of Mount Pagos (Kadifekale) were chosen for the foundation of the new city, for which Alexander is credited, and this act laid the ground for a resurgence in the city's population.